 Connecting to Active Directory with Alternate Credentials

-By default, the Active Directory PowerShell cmdlets will use a two-step process for determining the user account to connect to AD with.
+By default, the Active Directory PowerShell cmdlets will use a two-step process for determining the user account to connect to AD.

 - Use the credentials associated with the PowerShell AD provider drive, if the command is run from there.